rsalmei/alive-progress/README.md

 - includes a new iterator adapter `alive_it`, that accepts an iterable and calls `bar()` for you!
 - requires python 3.6+ (and officially supports python 3.9 and 3.10)

-> Since this is a major version change, backward compatibility may be lacking.
+> Since this is a major version change, direct backward compatibility is not guaranteed.
 If something does not work at first, just check the new imports and functions' signatures, and you should be good to go.
-All previous features are still here! 👍
+All previous features should still work here! 👍

 This README was completely rewritten, so please take a full look to find great new details!!